 Target’s credit card gaffe

-Stay focused if you did any holiday shopping at Target, said Gregory Wallace at CNN.
+Stay focused if you did any holiday shopping at Target, said Gregory Wallace in CNN.com.
 The big box retailer suffered a pre-Christmas hacking scandal in which credit and debit card data from 40 million accounts was stolen from its computers.
-The purloined data includes names, card numbers, expiration dates, security codes, and encrypted PINs for millions of customers who shopped between November 27 and December 15.
-If that could be you, look for a notice from Target, which is offering compromised customers free credit monitoring, a telephone hotline, and storewide discounts.
+The purloined data includes names, card numbers, expiration dates, security codes, and encrypted PINs for millions of customers who shopped between Nov.
+27 and Dec.
+15. If that could be you, look for a notice from Target, which is offering compromised customers free credit monitoring, a telephone hotline, and storewide discounts.
 Monitor your statements vigilantly for unauthorized transactions, and call Target, your bank, and your credit card company if you see any.
-In the meantime, "request a replacement card — if one isn't already on the way — and change your PIN."
+In the meantime, “request a replacement card—if one isn’t already on the way—and change your PIN.”

 Tips for preparing your 2013 return

 Tax season is approaching quickly, said Beth Braverman in TheFiscalTimes.com.
 The IRS will begin accepting 2013 tax returns at the end of January, so “now’s the time to start thinking about and preparing” your annual paperwork.
 To avoid costly tax mistakes, start by putting down the pen and paper.
 The roughly 20 percent of filers who still fill out their returns the old-fashioned way are “much more likely to introduce math errors or simple mistakes.”
 If you hire a tax preparer, “look for someone who’s either a certified public accountant (CPA) or an enrolled agent (EA).”
 And don’t drag your heels if you’re eager for your tax refund.
 “Early filers get their refunds more quickly than laggards; plus, starting early gives you a time cushion if you discover missing documents or need to verify information.”